• Skip to primary navigation

 sauteing tofu together with tomatoes and onions

-Lower the heat and add paprika, turmeric powder, cumin, and black pepper:
+Lower the heat and add paprika, turmeric powder, cumin, and black pepper for flavor.

 adding cumin, turmeric powder, black pepper and garlic powder